What Is a Ghost Restaurant?

 If no food ordering apps are available in your area, or if you’d prefer to handle these processes in-house, make sure that your restaurant has a quality website that is equipped with a functional online order form.

-To bring customers to your website, create social media accounts where potential patrons can discover you.
+Create social media accounts to help potential customers discover your restaurant's website.
 Post frequently and encourage your customers to tag you if they share posts about their food.
 When they do, interact with them.
 Without this online presence, your faceless restaurant could suffer from being out of sight and out of mind.

 If you want to try an experimental restaurant concept and you're unsure about investing in a storefront, opening a ghost restaurant could be the best option for you.
-These virtual restaurants are becoming increasingly popular in metropolitan areas, and they cater to busy, young customers who like customization and instant gratification.
+These cloud kitchens are becoming increasingly popular in metropolitan areas, and they cater to busy, young customers who like customization and instant gratification.
 You may currently have a restaurant space but have limited options during the coronavirus outbreak.
 By treating your kitchen space as a ghost restaurant, you will help increase sales and keep your business going during these tough times.